 For this class, I didn't insist on bare feet.
 I had kids wanting to stay in their shoes and wanting to stay in their socks, and that's just fine.
 I know sometimes I have my reasons and I assume that kids have their reasons too.
 What I did do was set out some items to stand on—blocks, half foam rollers, a BOSU, and a rock—and started standing on them with one foot, counting loudly to ten.
 Once everyone wanted to try, I had them count how long they could hold it on one foot, then the other, with their arms out, with them down, and with their eyes closed.
 They tried all the shapes to see how each shape moved them.

 After that, I laid out a few 2X4s.
 Did I have them walk on it?
-No. I started walking on it, which pretty had everyone push me off so they could do it themselves.
+No. I started walking on it, which quickly had everyone push me off so they could do it themselves.
 I suspect that something like "Children, please come here and do this walking down the balance beam lesson" would only make me seem uncool, so I went with their natural biological tendency to mimic those older than them.

 For some walking the beam was easy and for some it was challenging.
 I could quickly keep everyone challenged by adding things like "close your eyes", "hold this rock", or blindfold them.